datarza/HeaderTableLayoutPanel/README.md

 ## How It Works

 TableLayoutPanel with highlighted header called _HeaderTableLayoutPanel_ is simple, useful, and cute.
-This control may show a header in different ways:
+This control may show the header in a number of different ways:

 ![alt tag](Media/img_01.png "")